insolar/observer/README.md

    git clone git@github.com:insolar/observer.git && cd observer
    ```

-2. Build binaries using the instructions from the Makefile:
+2. <a name="build-binaries">Build binaries</a> using the instructions from the Makefile:
    ```
    make all-node
    ```